privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 ## Enabling SD-JWT VC issuance
-Once an issuer certificate is obtained, the changes needed to support SD-JWT VC issuance in addition to Idemix is quite small.
+Once an issuer certificate is obtained, the changes needed to support SD-JWT VC issuance in addition to Idemix are quite small.
 1) Update your IRMA server
 2) Update the IRMA server configuration
 3) Update the issuance request